- Any local anaesthetic / “block” will wear off in 8 – 12 hours (occasionally longer)

 If you experience bleeding, tightness, excessive swelling, excessive pain or any signs of infection, please contact Mr. Grieve’s office at 01 969 6543 from Monday to Friday 08.00-17.30 or Blackrock Clinic at any time at 01 283 2222.
 Alternatively go directly to your local emergency department for emergency treatment, and request that they contact Mr. Grieve as soon as possible.

-- Remove bulky bandage in 48-72 hours, leave sticking plaster on.
+- Remove the bulky bandage in 72 hours and leave sticking plaster on.

-- Keep all dressings in situ until you are seen at the follow up in clinic by Mr. Grieve or in the Hand Therapy department
+- Keep all dressings in situ until you are seen at the follow-up appointment that has been arranged

 - Keep your dressing clean and dry, avoid activity that may disturb or aggravate the area.